boehm-e/InnovNode/README.md

 ```
 [
     {"text":"give me the news of the times","label":"news-times"},
-    {"text":"give me the news of the world","label":"news-world"},
+    {"text":"give me the news of the world","label":"news-world"}
 ]
 ```